 This year, 2015, the thirtieth anniversary of the film’s original release should see the first performance of a Back To the Future musical based on the original movie.

 If you liked this blog, then why not read my book, Floating in Space set in the 1970’s?
-Click the icon below for details!
+Click the links at the top of the page to buy or for more details!